Local Business Schema: Correct Markup for Visibility and Rich Results

 It supports local understanding in search, but it does not replace Google Business Profile.

-For one location, use one clear block.
 For many locations, use one block per page or a clean list pattern.

 Required and Recommended Properties